 Our queuing model is based on the assumption that the emulated flows-those between the target applications in the emulation system-can be faithfully reproduced in simulation.
-In Figure 3 we show that the same arrival rate is used for the emulated flows entering the network segment in simulation and entering the corresponding pipe in emulation.
+In Figure 3, we showed that the same arrival rate is used for the emulated flows entering the network segment in simulation and entering the corresponding pipe in emulation.

 To do that, one approach is to directly "inject" the packets generated by the target applications into the simulator.
-That is, we generate a simulation event to represent the arrival of each emulated packet in emulation.
+In other words, we generate a simulation event to represent the arrival of each emulated packet in emulation.
 Similarly, when a simulated packet reaches an emulated host or router, a real packet will be created in emulation.
-This is the approach taken by real-time simulation [Liu 2008], which has demonstrated capable of achieving pretty accurate results.
+This is the approach taken by real-time simulation [Liu 2008], which has been shown to be capable of achieving fairly accurate results.
 The problem with this approach is that the throughput of the emulated flows is bounded by the I/O capacity of the system; the accuracy of the model can be severely compromised if the emulated traffic load reaches its limitation [Liu et al. 2009].